 (WordPress Search widget)

-(Deleting WordPress widgets)
+(How to delete WordPress widgets)

 Or just drag the widget out of the Active Widgets area and into the Inactive Widgets section …

-(Removing your WordPress widgets)
+(Removing your WP widgets)

 Clicking on the little triangle in the corner of a widget toggles between expanding and collapsing the item and displays the widget’s settings …

-(Toggles expand/collapse widget settings)
+(Toggling expands/collapse widget settings)

-(Edit widgets in the Customize section)
+(Edit widgets in the Customize feature)

-This brings you to the Customizer section in the back-end.
+This brings you to the Customizer section in the backend.